 The Weak Dollar is Making a European Vacation Harder to Afford in Retirement

 But that’s not the case today.
-The Wall Street Journal says that the dollar’s decline during the first half of the year against peer currencies was the steepest in more than half a century.
-And it so happens that the dollar is down 13% against the euro, making it harder for retirees to travel abroad.
+The Wall Street Journal (pay wall) says that the dollar’s decline during the first half of the year against peer currencies was the steepest in more than half a century.
+The dollar is down 13% against the euro, making it harder for retirees to travel to Europe.

 Sign up for Kiplinger’s Free E-Newsletters